 Running alongside the City of Glasgow Cup Final we will once again be delivering our annual Schools Programme and Festival.
 Community Coaches from each of the five Glasgow FA member clubs spend eight weeks coaching pupils from 25 schools in and around the City in the run up to the Cup Final.
 The final session taking place at Toryglen, where the schools come together for a day of coaching and games.
 Each of the Glasgow FA clubs then choose one school to represent them at the Final by playing on the park at half-time.

 Toryglen is also the venue for our Under-11s Football Festival.
-Now in it’s 5th year, it has become a fixed event in our calendar with a good mix of teams participating, including both Scottish and English Premiership teams, as well as local Boys Clubs and the Glasgow FA member clubs.
-The next Festival is due to take place on Saturday 26th January 2019.
-Further details will follow nearer the time.
+Now in it’s 5th year, it has become a fixed event in our calendar with a good mix of teams participating, often including both Scottish and English Premiership teams, as well as local Boys Clubs and the Glasgow FA member clubs.
+This season's Festival took place on Saturday 26th January 2019, with Aberdeen, Hearts and Hibs joining the Glasgow FA member clubs.
+Overall winners of this year’s tournament were Celtic, who took home the inaugural Glasgow FA Trophy.
+The young Celts are pictured below celebrating with the trophy.
+At the top of this page is a carousel of action pictures taken during the tournament.

 Another Glasgow FA initiative is our U11 & U12 indoor Futsal programme.
 Started as a one-off event three seasons ago, and run specifically for the benefit of the Glasgow FA member clubs, it has since then grown into a 12-week programme, taking place between September and April each year, using local indoor facilities.